renosyah/square-kingdom/README.md

 ## Feature
 - Simple click/tap to watch
-- Coop with bot up to 4 player
+- Coop or PvP with coop bot and player up to 4 player
 - 1v1 team with player joining either team